ykk136/klogg/DOCUMENTATION.md

 To mark several lines at once select them and use `'m'` hotkey or context menu.

 Marks are combined with matches and are always visible in the filtered window.
-They also appears as blue lines in the match overview.
+They also appear as blue lines in the match overview.

 ### Opening files